jpswelch/NFT-dashboard/README.md

     "banner_picture": "https://www.superflexfitness.com/wp-content/uploads/2017/03/3D-banner-background.jpg",
   },
 ```
 Commit your changes.
 Your custom NFT dashboard should be live at your published URL in just a couple minutes.
+You can check the `Actions` tab in your GitHub repo to confirm that your dashboard has finished deploying.

 ![BYAC Dashboard](./public/byac_dashboard.png)